fountain-finance/fountain.finance/README.md

 2. It'll be easy to create sustainability dependencies, so a project's sustainability can be algorithmically hooked up to that of projects it depends on.
 This mimics an overflowing fountain effect ⛲️ where a water stream directed at a top surface can end up overflowing the pools of each layer beneath, so long as the boundary of each pool is defined ahead of time.  ️

+### TODO

+This contract still needs to be revised and deployed, and the proposed game theory should be further discussed and critiqued.